Cybersecurity Advisory for Nonprofits

 How is this different from our IT provider?

 Your IT provider runs and supports systems.
 PCTA provides independent oversight, validation, and risk governance.
 That separation reduces blind trust and strengthens accountability without competing with your provider.
-See Executive Security and Risk Advisory and Third-Party and Vendor Risk Advisory.
+See Trusted Advisory Services and Third-Party and Vendor Risk Advisory.

 What outcomes should leadership and the board expect?